hexops/ogg/README.md

-# freetype packaged for the Zig build system
+# ogg packaged for the Zig build system

 This is a fork of [ogg](https://github.com/xiph/ogg), packaged for Zig.
 Unnecessary files have been deleted, and the build system has been replaced with build.zig.